How the GIA Colored Stone Grading System Works

 Important Facts

-Tanzanite is graded under white light.
-It WILL change color under different lights – and some stones can be very “moody” or exhibit very different colors in different lights.
+Tanzanite is graded under ONLY white light.
+Your stone WILL change color under different lighting conditions – and some stones can be very “moody” or exhibit very different colors in different lights.
+Yellow light makes your stone more violet , and white light more blue.

-Buyer Beware!
-Expecting to find an intensely saturated blue tanzanite weighing less than 2.50 carats can lead to disappointment.
+Buyer beware!
+If you're looking for (or have been promised) an intensely saturated blue tanzanite weighing less than 2.50 carats with a vb 6/6, you may be in for a disappointment.
 A fine, 1.00-carat tanzanite is likely to be at most a medium blue, or GIA 5/5.
-Consumers should be cautious of online retailers selling smaller stones (between 0.50 and 2.50 carats) as “investment grade” or GIA 6/6.
+Be cautious of online retailers selling smaller stones (between 0.50 and 2.50 carats) as “investment grade” or GIA 6/6!